The South Burnett is located about two hours drive north-west of Brisbane

 2009 and April 2010 South Burnett Tourism was visited by more than 60,000

 people.
 So if you're planning to visit the South Burnett, look here for

 The South Burnett also has a number of town and locality portals run by

-individuals or groups which provide information about specific towns:
+individuals or groups which provide detailed information about specific towns: